 The anatomical name for the shoulder blade is the scapula.
-Each scapula attaches to the torso at one “true joint”, the acromioclavicular joint (where the scapula meets the collar bone), and one area that is not technically a joint, but is often described as a “false joint”, the scapulothoracic joint.
-The scapulothoracic joint is not a true joint because there are not two bones articulating at the place where they meet, but instead the scapula bone is moving in relationship to the ribcage.
+Each scapula attaches to the torso at one “true joint”.
+That is the acromioclavicular joint (where the scapula meets the collar bone).
+Each scapula also attaches to one area that is not technically a joint, but is often described as a “false joint”.
+That is the scapulothoracic joint.
+The scapulothoracic joint is not a true joint because there are not two bones articulating at the place where they meet.
+Instead, the scapula bone is moving in relationship to the ribcage.

 The main movements that the scapula can do include: